Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 20 total times this season.
-They've finished 13-7 in those games.
+- The Braves have put together a 14-7 record in games they were listed as the moneyline favorite (winning 66.7% of those games).

-- Atlanta has won all five games it has played as moneyline favorites with odds of -250 or shorter.
+- When it has played as moneyline favorites with odds of -160 or shorter, Atlanta has an 8-1 record (winning 88.9% of its games).

-- Atlanta has played in 23 games with set over/under, and have combined with opponents to go over the total 13 times (13-9-1).
+- In the 24 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 14 times (14-9-1).

 - The Braves have had a run line set for just one matchup this season, and they covered.